A Little Night Music: Influences

-There is a Mozart reference in the title—A Little Night Music is an occasionally-used translation of Eine kleine Nachtmusik, the nickname of Mozart's Serenade No. 13, K. 525.
+There is a Mozart reference in the title—A Little Night Music is an occasionally used English translation of Eine kleine Nachtmusik, the nickname of Mozart's Serenade No. 13, K. 525.
 The elegant, harmonically-advanced music in this musical pays indirect homage to the compositions of Maurice Ravel, especially his Valses nobles et sentimentales (whose opening chord is borrowed for the opening chord of the song "Liaisons"); part of this effect stems from the style of orchestration that Jonathan Tunick used.
-There is also a direct quotation in 'A Weekend in the Country' (just as it moves to A major for the last time in the final section of the number) of Octavian's theme from Strauss' 'Der Rosenkavalier', another comedy of manners with partner-swapping at its heart.
+There is also a direct quotation in "A Weekend in the Country" of Octavian's horn theme from Richard Strauss's Der Rosenkavalier, another comedy of manners with partner-swapping at its heart.

 Orchestration

-The original Broadway pit consisted of a 17 piece orchestra.
+The original Broadway pit consisted of a 25-piece orchestra.